phillipj/node-plex-api/Readme.md

 	}

 	result.attributes; // MediaContainer attributes
-	result.directories; // array of Directory items
+	result.directory; // array of Directory items
-						// all directories will have the .uri-attribute created / attached });
+										// all directories will have the .uri-attribute attached });
 ```